 Stock your fridge with a few items ready for your guests’ arrival.
 This could be complimentary cookies, juices and breakfast ingredients.
 To go that extra step, you could also contact your guests and ask if they’d like any special supplies in advance.
 This could be especially helpful for guests with certain dietary requirements and help them feel right at home.

 Many guests will probably want to enjoy extensive day trips during their stay to explore the sights in your area.
-You can ensure that your vacation rental supplies Tupperware for hiking enthusiasts to prepare and pack their own lunch for the day.
-Of course, Tupperware is notorious for getting lost so you could also just provide a roll of tin foil and cling film as an alternative option.
+You can ensure that your rental supplies food storage containers for hiking enthusiasts to prepare and pack their own lunch for the day.
+Of course, food storage containers are notorious for getting lost so you could also just provide a roll of tin foil and cling film as an alternative option.

 15. Kitchen supplies for clean-up